Liquid-Droplet as a model for the rotation curve problem: Modified gravitational potential

 This is a key feature of the present model in which the active gravitational mass is different from the additive mass of the galaxy, namely $Nm$.
-Moreover, we may associate the mean contribution $-Gm^2/R$ to each pair of constituents so that the potential energy at the location $r$ will contain $k(r)N$ terms where $k(r)$ and $N$ account for the local and nonlocal sectors of interactions, respectively.

-We expect that the linear dependence of $U$ on $N$ will result in the saturation of the gravitational force, similar to the saturation of the nuclear force in the nucleus.
-In fact, similar to the volume binding energy of a nucleus which is calculated using the Liquid-Droplet model, the {\it volume} binding energy of the galaxy is given
+The need for this function is justified because the gravitational potential (\ref{3}) without a local $r$-dependence will lead to a vanishing gravitational force.
+The very important function $k(r)$ certainly should depend on the local matter density distribution over the structure.